 Academic Computing Services at Lesley provides students with state-of-the-art equipment for learning and for producing comprehensive digital works.
 Students utilize these facilities to construct professional portfolios and to access a variety of creative mediums outside the traditional studio atmosphere.

 There are more than 100 computers available for student use on the Cambridge campus.
 All of the computers are iMacs running a dual boot environment giving you the ability to use both Windows and OS X compatible applications.
-For more details regarding computers on the Cambridge campus, please visit the University Technology site.
+For more details regarding computers on the Cambridge campus, please visit the Information Technology site.

 [ back to top ]

 Lesley University has wireless networking for computers in most of its classrooms and work areas.
-Students using a laptop computer equipped with a wireless card can print or go online in almost any area of the school.
+Students using a laptop computer equipped with a wireless capabilities can print or go online in almost any area of the school.

 Through an arrangement with Harvard University, Lesley students receive educational discounts on Apple computer hardware and software.
 Visit the Lesley portal within the Harvard Technology Services website to download the latest price guide; students may contact Harvard Technology Services at 617.495.5450 and place orders directly.

 Students are advised to purchase the higher-end MacBook Pro, but they may consult the academic department chairs or the Academic Computing staff to confirm that their purchases match their needs.
 If students are unsure of their interests in digital work, they can wait until their first semester at school before making a purchase.